 Incorporation of crop residues lead to build up of soil available N, P and K as reported by Mandal et al. (2004) and Kumar et al. (2004).
 The increase in available N was due to application of nutrient with crop residues and Trichoderma as reported by Jat et al. (2013) and Khare et al. (2014).
 Residue incorporation exerted positive influence on soil available N as reported by Kalpana (2016).
 Increase in soil available N content may be the outcome of mineralization of added residues by the soil microbes.
 Similar findings were also reported by Mukesh (2019).

 Results of the analysis of data on available nitrogen in soil after harvest of sorghum with respect to nitrogen levels indicated that, significantly highest available nitrogen (240 kg ha-1) was obtained with application of 120 kg N ha-1 (S4) and the lowest available nitrogen (181.1 kg ha-1) was obtained with control (S1) (Table 2 and Fig 1).
 This might be due to increased application of fertilizers that leave residual nutrients in soil besides nutrient uptake by crop.
 Similar results were also observed by Arunakumari and Prasad (2016).
-Interaction effect was also found to be non significant.
+Interaction effect was also found to be non-significant.

 Available Phosphorous

 Available phosphorous in soil did not differ significantly among the rice crop residue management techniques and nitrogen levels.
-Interaction effect was also found to be non significant (Table 2 and Fig 1).
+Interaction effect was also found to be non-significant (Table 2 and Fig 1).

 Available Potassium